solislemuslab/el-zoominario/index.md

 **I want to give a talk or nominate someone to give a talk?**
 Great!
 Please fill out [this google form](https://forms.gle/1kpZE1XrKe9YS9cHA).
 El Zoominario is _open to anyone_!
+[UW non-discrimination statement](https://compliance.wisc.edu/eo-complaint/)

 # Meet the organizers